Screenplay Format for 2023: 9 Tips & Tricks for Screenwriters

 - Start the montage by writing in all-caps “MONTAGE” or “BEGIN MONTAGE” as if it were a Subheader.

 - Describe each sequence in the present tense, just like you would any other action in the script, after introducing the montage.
-Focus on the most important information that has to be communicated, and keep your descriptions succinct.
+Focus on the most important information that has to be communicated, and keep your descriptions short.

 - Once the montage is over, write “END MONTAGE” as a Subheader underneath it.

-Flashbacks and dream sequences
+Flashbacks and Dream Sequences

 Screenplays frequently include flashbacks and dream sequences to give backstory or insight into a character’s state of mind.
 The following are some formatting guidelines for dream and flashback sequences: